-\ The ordinance shall provide the formula for assessing property which qualifies for this classification.
+The ordinance shall provide the formula for assessing property which qualifies for this classification.

-\ Land must be used for "bona fide high-water recharge purposes."
+Land must be used for "bona fide high-water recharge purposes."

-\ Application for this classification must be made by March 1.
+Application for this classification must be made by March 1.

-\ The land owner must contract to use the land for high-water recharge purposes for five years or more.
+The land owner must contract to use the land for high-water recharge purposes for five years or more.

-To qualify as being used for "bona fide high-water recharge purposes": See Subsection 193.625(3)(b), F.S.

-\ The land use must have been continuous.

-\ The land use must be vacant residential, vacant commercial, vacant industrial, vacant institutional, nonagricultural, or single-family residential.

-\ The maintenance of one single-family residential dwelling on part of the land does not in itself preclude a high-water recharge classification.

-\ The land must be located within a prime groundwater recharge area or in an area considered by the appropriate water management district to supply significant groundwater recharge.

-\ Significant groundwater recharge shall be assessed by the appropriate water management district on the basis of hydrologic characteristics of the soils and underlying geologic formations.

-\ The land must not be receiving any other special classification.

-\ There must not be in the vicinity of the land any activity that has the potential to contaminate the ground water, including, but not limited to, the presence of:

-Toxic or hazardous substances;

-- \ Free-flowing saline artesian wells;
+1 2 3 4 qualify as being used for "bona fide high-water recharge purposes": See Subsection 3.625(3)(b), F.S.
+5 The land use must have been continuous.
+6 7 8 9 The land use must be vacant residential, vacant commercial, vacant industrial, vacant institutional, nonagricultural, or single-family residential.
+10 11 12 The maintenance of one single-family residential dwelling on part of the land does not in itself preclude a high-water recharge classification.
+13 14 15 16 The land must be located within a prime groundwater recharge area or in an area considered by the appropriate water management district to supply significant groundwater recharge.
+17 18 19 20 Significant groundwater recharge shall be assessed by the appropriate water management district on the basis of hydrologic characteristics of the soils and underlying geologic formations.
+21 22 The land must not be receiving any other special classification.
+23 24 25 There must not be in the vicinity of the land any activity that has the potential to contaminate the ground water, including, but not limited to, the presence of: 26 27 28 29 30 31 Toxic or hazardous substances; Free-flowing saline artesian wells; Drainage wells; Underground storage tanks; or Any potential pollution source existing on a property that drains to the property seeking the high-water recharge classification.
+33 34 35 The parcel of land must be at least ten acres.
+36 37 38 Th Torking Waterfront Property be Florida Constitution sets forth criteria for classifying and valuing working waterfront operty.
+39 40 41 42 ne provisions of Amendment 6, working waterfronts, have been placed in the Florida constitution at Article VII, Section (4)(j), effective for the 2010 assessment year.
+13 14 Th ese provisions state as follows: 45 46 "(j)(1) The assessment of the following working waterfront properties shall be based upon the current use of the property:

-- \ Drainage wells;
+- a.

-- \ Underground storage tanks; or

-- \ Any potential pollution source existing on a property that drains to the property seeking the high-water recharge classification.

-- \ The parcel of land must be at least ten acres.

-Working Waterfront Property

-The Florida Constitution sets forth criteria for classifying and valuing working waterfront property.

-The provisions of Amendment 6, working waterfronts, have been placed in the Florida Constitution at Article VII, Section (4)(j), effective for the 2010 assessment year.

-These provisions state as follows:

-- "(j)(1) The assessment of the following working waterfront properties shall be based upon the current use of the property: - a.
 Land used predominantly for commercial fishing purposes. - b.
 Land that is accessible to the public and used for vessel launches into waters that are navigable. - c.
 Marinas and drystacks that are open to the public. - d.
 Water-dependent marine manufacturing facilities, commercial fishing facilities, and marine vessel construction and repair facilities and their support activities. - (2) The assessment benefit provided by this subsection is subject to conditions and limitations and reasonable definitions as specified by the legislature by general law."